holdfarm/Docs/index.md

  + USDT 30% APR

- + Now since CAKE has Highest APR, it's the best-returning Asset to invest in, Now CONTROLLER will swap HOLD generated in (1.2) to CAKE.

- + Now the controller has CAKE and it will Invest them in Autofarm which will start generating returns.

- + Now With time our asset grows
+  Now since CAKE has Highest APR, it's the best-returning Asset to invest in, Now controller will swap HOLD generated in (1.2) to CAKE.
+Now the controller has CAKE and it will Invest them in Autofarm which will start generating returns With time our asset grows

 ## Example :